Psssst ... Hey!

 Oops!
 Something went wrong while submitting the form.

 The ADOS-2 is the Autism Diagnostic Observation Schedule, Second Edition.
 It is considered one of the gold standards for diagnosing autism spectrum disorder.
 It is a standardized, semi-structured assessment instrument designed to assess communication, reciprocal social interactions, interests, and behaviors in individuals who may have autism spectrum disorder.

 The ADOS-2 is composed of 5 modules based on the age and speech of the individual being assessed.
 It includes: play items for less verbal, younger individuals and for more verbal individuals it includes questions and other activities.
 These activities were determined to elicit characteristics of autism spectrum disorder.

 Since the ADOS-2 is part of a diagnostic assessment, it is done in a clinical setting.
 This could be a private practice clinic or hospital setting.

-The ADOS test is completed in Aurora, IL.
+The ADOS test is completed in West Chicago, IL.

 The ADOS-2 assessment is a social interaction between the examiner and the individual being assessed.

 The ADOS-2 assessment is the first step to gaining access to services by making coverage available to families.
 With an official diagnosis, many insurance provider's will provide coverage for essential services such as ABA therapy.